University of Konstanz: Transitions

 The single-stage legal education and training was adapted by the university in the context of a pilot programme in the 1970s and 1980s, in which the practical phase and university study were closely interlinked.
 At the beginning, the university also offered basic studies in social science through which students of administrative science, economics and law completed their studies together.

 After many of these projects expired, the university "reinvented" itself in accordance with the recommendations from the Mittelstraßcommission: To promote even more intense collaboration within the university, it was divided into three faculties with a total of 13 departments in 1999.
 The departments replaced the previous schools and working groups and the tasks and responsibilities of these schools have since been carried out and fulfilled by the faculties in accordance with the Landeshochschulgesetz LHG (state law on higher education).
 The university's consistent use of centralised service providers has not changed.
-Especially the 24-hour library, which provides easy access to all of its books, is a well-known feature of the university.
+The 24-hour library, which provides easy access to all of its books, is a well-known feature of the university.